frontendkey/blog-posts/posts/How-this-blog-was-created.md

 This was my first ever former project made using Vue and the goal is to get familiar with this framework.
 Not sure why I picked this over other JavaScript framework for building such application, for instance [React](https://react.dev), but I assume that it was because its easier to understand and learn with my current programming skills.

-It was kind of weird that I have been learning the older version of Vue2 (as well as using it at the beginning), and Vue3 was there the whole time.
-To me, Vue2 was difficult to use and read but I quickly switched to Vue3 after knowing its existence.
+It was kind of weird that I have been learning the options API (as well as using it at the beginning), and the composition API was there the whole time.
+To me, options API was difficult to use and read but I quickly switched to composition API after knowing its existence.

 ### Performance